Welcome to St. Mary's

 The mission of St. Mary Catholic Church is for all to KNOW, LOVE AND SERVE our Lord Jesus Christ; provide for the Catholic Educational needs of our children and adults, and proclaim the Good News of His Saving Grace to all we encounter.

 Fr.
 Will Rooney

 Patricia St. Amour

 254-773-4541 ext.
 104

-St. Mary’s Pastoral Council is a consultative body established to assist the Pastor in discerning various issues in the life of the Parish.
+St. Mary’s Pastoral Council is a consultative body established to advise the Pastor and assist him in fostering pastoral activity in the the parish.

 - Registered in the parish